How the Affordable Care Act (Obamacare) Changed Health Insurance Law

 Nearly any citizen or legal resident of the U.S. must have basic health insurance coverage under the Affordable Care Act.
 A few groups are excluded from mandatory coverage, such as undocumented immigrants, prison inmates, Native Americans, and certain people who have religious objections to receiving health care.
 Prior to 2019, individuals were subject to tax penalties for going without coverage, but this part of the law has been repealed.
+However, a few states have enacted their own penalties for individuals who choose to be uninsured.

 Implications for Employers